 Before joining the Skillman Foundation in 2004, Allen worked as a program officer for both the Charles Stewart Mott Foundation and the Thompson-McCully Foundation.
 She founded and was the executive director of Detroit Parent Network, a parent membership organization dedicated to improving educational options for children, and led the Annie E. Casey Foundation’s Rebuilding Communities Initiative in Detroit.

 Allen describes herself as “a quasi-introvert masquerading as an extrovert."
 Her ambition is to marry those vastly different parts of her personality to live a balanced, joyful and authentic life.
 Her sense of humor and faith keep her inspired and grounded as she works to make Detroit, the city she loves, a better, stronger, more thriving place for children.
 She’s married to husband, Louis, and has three daughters, Phylicia, Brianna and Alanna.
 Together, the couple owns and operates a Christian entertainment company, Highly Favored Productions.

-- Allen joins Council on Foundations' new Pathways program
+- Tonya Allen joins Council on Foundations' Board of Directors

 Allen in Rose for Detroit Blog

 - Caring adults, find a 'bonus baby' in your life